A guide to cloud ERP and how it can help your business

 Another buzzword with big impact, blockchain in ERP is a form of data sharing that increases security by breaking data up into blocks and chaining it together – hence the name.
 Within a blockchain system, fraud and data tampering is eliminated because while data can be shared with a group of participants, it can’t be altered without alerting all members of the group.

 Blockchain comes with numerous benefits outside of its increased security.
 Siloed data can be shared confidently with one system, enhancing collaboration and enables tracking.
 Due to its reliability and evidence of any tampering, trust is established between the blockchain’s participants.
 Additionally, this ensures the authenticity of information within the chain and the integrity of products produced as a result.

 Continuous research and development

 As technology evolves, so does what we know about it.
-Cloud ERP is not exempt from this.
+Cloud-based ERP solutions are not exempt from this.
 Advanced capabilities are only as useful as what they can be used to accomplish – meaning cloud vendors are constantly researching improved uses for their cutting-edge technology.
 Oracle updates its cloud every 90 days to implement the latest capabilities for its customers.